Woman facing homicide charge after crashing through Springdale backyard

 Unfortunately, Vasquez died at the hospital from her injuries.

-Rosales had non-life threatening injuries and the 3-year-old female was life-flighted to another hospital.
+Rosales had non-life threatening injuries and the 3-year-old female was airlifted to another hospital.

-The driver, Sheila Kirkpatrick, has been arrested for one count negligent homicide (Misdemeanor) and two counts of battery 3rd degree (Misdemeanor).
+According to the preliminary police report, an officer asked Kirkpatrick what had happened, and she said she didn't know, and she thought she was driving home, and the last thing she remembered was the roundabout on Don Tyson until she woke up to people screaming.

+The officer asked Kilpatrick if she would take a blood test, which she agreed to do and completed before being transported to the Springdale Police Department, according to the preliminary report.

+Kirkpatrick was placed under arrest for Negligent Homicide and two counts of Third Degree Battery.

-This accident is still under investigation at this time and no further information is available at this time.
+This accident is still under investigation and no further information is available at this time.

+Neighbors of those injured have set up a GoFundMe page to help support the family during this time.

+RELATED: 71-year-old man killed, 70-year-old female passenger injured in Bentonville two-car accident